 Regardless of whether you are using an empty Gatorade bottle or the fanciest Camelbak on the shelf, staying on top of cleanings is the best way to keep mold and other bacteria in check.
-Try to clean your water bottle or hydration pack after every use.
+Here’s how to properly clean your hydration pack and water bottles after every use.

 Mammoth Lakes, California-based hiker and mountain biker Tom Kearns recommends having a routine.